microsoft/MIDI/get-started/midi-developers/app-developers/docs/consuming-midi-api.md

 ## Consuming from C# Desktop App

 Your project will currently need to target .NET 7 or above.
+We prefer .NET 8.

-Releases will eventually be in the official Nuget.org package source.
+Releases will eventually be in the official NuGet.org package source.
 For now, you can create a local package source and place the NuGet package in there.
 Then add it to your package sources in the NuGet Package Manager in Visual Studio.

-The package contains the .NET (C#) projection for .NET 7 and above.
+The package contains the .NET (C#) projection for .NET 7 and .NET 8.
 You will still need to install the C#/WinRT NuGet package in your project because we use other Windows SDK types from Windows.Foundation and more.

 **Note that other .NET languages (like Visual Basic) may work, but have not been tested.**